lexLibrary/lexLibrary/README.md

     simply run the script with any Lex Library arguments you want: `runDev.sh -config=config.yaml`.

 `build.sh` - build LL, build the client files, and embed the static files into the binary, made for release.
-Increments
-    the semver in the verison file which is also embedded into the binary and used for things like e-tagging static assets.